For this example, we will do keyword research on the phrase ‘web hosting’.

 - How difficult it is to rank

-- Average cost to bid on each keyword phrase
+- The average cost to bid on each keyword phrase

 - Estimated Global Searches